dwmkerr/ai-developer-guide/guides/kubernetes-development.md

 ## Custom Resource Definitions (CRDs)

 CRDs must be well documented with rich comments that become field descriptions in the generated OpenAPI schema and CRD YAML.
-Use kubebuilder validation tags:
+Use kubebuilder validation tags, as well as  a comment above each field to ensure that a `description` field is set:

 ```go
 // +kubebuilder:object:root=true